-Update (20 November 2018): The CityEngine VR Experience has just been updated to version 2018.1 with improved and simplified UX and trueSKY support.
+Update (29 May 2019): The CityEngine VR Experience has just been updated to version 2019.0 with improved support for Unreal Studio 4.22, Oculus Rift and many other improvements.
 Refer to our guide at GeoNet for details and release notes.

 Virtual reality (VR) offers many exciting opportunities for urban planning: It allows city officials, planners, designers and citizens to immerse themselves in a virtual environment and view, discuss or modify possible development scenarios in ways that were not possible so far on regular computer screens or with physical models.

 The CityEngine VR Experience is a complete solution for easily creating a premium VR application to explore your 3D city models and urban planning scenarios.
 It builds on a combination of Esri CityEngine, which is used for data integration, 3D modeling and scenario development, and Unreal Studio (Epic Games’ enterprise solution based on Unreal Engine), which then renders the scene in real-time, controls the VR headset and its controllers, and allows for collaborative studies using multiple headsets over the network.
 The experience comes as a ready-to-use and extensible Unreal Studio project template, from which CityEngine scenes can be easily imported, configured and viewed.

 The basic idea of the VR experience is to create an environment that planners and other stakeholders are familiar with: The users initially finds themselves in a virtual planning office, with a nice 360° view, for example of their city (Figure 1).
 Centrally located in the office is a table with the 3D city model placed on top.
 In VR, users now can intuitively interact with the 3D city model to

 - collaboratively review and compare multiple urban planning scenarios (using multiple VR headsets),

 - interactively analyze the sun shadows throughout the day,